Kong/kubernetes-ingress-controller/docs/deployment/kong-enterprise.md

-# Kong Ingress Controller with Kong Enterprise
+# Kong for Kubernetes with Kong Enterprise

 This guide walks through setting up Kong Ingress Controller using Kong Enterprise.
 This architecture is described in detail in [this doc](../concepts/k4k8s-with-kong-enterprise.md).